Impeachment vote becomes defining moment for GOP senator

 In a way, he had been telegraphing it for several years.

-Months before Trump would begin falsely claiming that the November election had been stolen from him, the Senate Intelligence Committee led by Burr warned that sitting public officials should use the “absolute greatest amount of restraint and caution if they are considering publicly calling the validity of an upcoming election into question.”
+Months before Trump would begin falsely claiming the election had been stolen, the Senate Intelligence Committee led by Burr warned that sitting public officials should use the “absolute greatest amount of restraint and caution if they are considering publicly calling the validity of an upcoming election into question.”
 Such grave allegations, the committee said in February 2020, can have “significant” consequences for national security.

 Explaining his vote to convict Trump of inciting an insurrection at the Capitol on Jan.
 6, Burr returned to that theme.
 He said Trump “promoted unfounded conspiracy theories to cast doubt on the integrity of a free and fair election.”